SamMaoYS/Ray-Casting/README.md

 ## WaterRendering
 **GoalL**

-Try to achieve fluid simulation using OpenGL with GLFW and GLEW
+Try to achieve fluid simulation using OpenGL with GLFW and GLEW on Mac using Xcode

 **Learnig path**
 1. load .obj with specular effect